StuartCox3107/meetings-reimagined/README.md

 * Code for image carousel control and navbar toggler taken directly from Bootstrap example code
 * Modal for form sending pop-up taken from WS3 Schools
 * Images: Warehouse images are owned images, all other images from Shutterstock paid account
+* Mentor Rohit Sharma for his advice on improving the site